Physiotherapy Services

 Acupuncture is one of the many skills employed within physiotherapy as part of an integrated approach to the management of pain and inflammation.
 Physiotherapists base their treatments on scientific research and clinical evidence that acupuncture can reduce pain by stimulating the brain and spinal cord to produce natural pain-relieving chemicals such as endorphins, melatonin (which promotes sleep) and serotonin (to promote well being), to name but a few!
 These chemicals assist the body's healing processes and offer pain relief as a precursor to other treatments such as manual therapy or exercise in order to aid recovery.

-Acupuncture is provided by a physiotherapist only as an overall management approach to a defined musculoskeletal (joint, soft tissue, nerve, chronic pain) or women's health related problem.
+Acupuncture is provided by a physiotherapist only as an overall management approach to a defined musculoskeletal (joint, soft tissue, nerve, chronic pain) or female pelvic health related problem.
 Please give us a call on 01302511755 if you are unsure whether acupuncture treatment is suitable for your problem.

-Matthew Newton (musculoskeletal) and Jenny Blizard (musculoskeletal and women’s health) are qualified in acupuncture.
+Jenny Blizard (musculoskeletal and female pelvic health) is qualified in acupuncture.

 Our Therapy Team